HilFerr/Binary-Translator/README.md

 1. Go to 'C/Binary Translator/Binary-Translator.cpp';
 2. Click the download icon in the top-right corner of the screen;
-3. Chose a folder for the file to the stored;
+3. Choose a folder for the file to the stored;
 4. Open the folder in your desired code editor.

-NOTE: If you wish to run the code inside the code editor, you execute it like any other code.